-Today Tanqueray gin continues Charles Tanqueray's legacy of excellence – it’s a dry, crisp gin with a rich juniper flavour that makes the most refreshing tasting gin and tonics and the driest of martini cocktails.
+Today Tanqueray Gin continues Charles Tanqueray's legacy of excellence – it’s a dry, crisp Gin with a rich juniper flavor that makes the most refreshing tasting Gin and Tonics and the driest of Martini cocktails.

 How long have you been a distiller and how did you get into this career?